 - The renewal process can also be made restricted so that it is not accessible by new applicants.

-To ensure that your due diligence and reporting requirements are best met, contact the Client Success Team to discuss renewal grant workflow options in more detail.
+To ensure that your due diligence and reporting requirements are best met, contact Support to discuss renewal grant workflow options in more detail.

 Before setting up a workflow for multi-year grants, it is also important to consider the following: